mozilla/experimenter/app/experimenter/nimbus-ui/README.md

 All of our GraphQL resolvers produce types that are compatible with TypeScript, so there is no need to write new types for the queries you perform with Apollo.

-To generate types, just run `yarn types`.
+To generate types, just run `yarn generate-types`.
 This will generate type declarations inside a `types/` directory at the root of this app.
 Once generated you can import and use as you see fit.
+If there are changes to the graphql API on the server, run `make generate_types` to export the server schema and update the typescript stubs.

 For example, a query that looks like this: